dnlbauer/WHAM/README.md

 repository for more information.

-Parts of this work, especially some perfomance optimizations and the I/O format, are inspired by the implementation of A. Grossfield (*A. Grossfield, "WHAM: the weighted histogram analysis method", http://membrane.urmc.rochester.edu/content/wham*).
+Parts of this work, especially some perfomance optimizations and the I/O format, are inspired by the implementation of A. Grossfield (*Grossfield, A, WHAM: the weighted histogram analysis method, http://membrane.urmc.rochester.edu/content/wham*).